 I work with the natural elements, fire and copper, to create dynamic woven pieces.
 I focus on creating movement within the weaves by cutting soft curves in the metal.
-Some works are inspired by the natural environment of the Pacific Northwest, while in other pieces I focus on the flow of the vibrant colors.
+Some works are inspired by the natural environment, while in other pieces I focus on the flow of the vibrant colors.
 The complexity and uniqueness of working with these two elements draw me to this medium.

 ABOUT THE ARTIST

-Weaving copper requires quite a bit of precise measuring and initial planning.
+Weaving copper requires precise measuring and initial planning.
 The metal is first heated to bring out the beautiful array of colors.
 After firing, strips are cut and woven carefully together.
 A special coating seals and protects the colors from further oxidation.